jundi77/daa-quiz-2-its/README.md

 * **Jundullah Hanif Robbani** - 05111940000144

 ## Disclaimer
-This project was created to fulfill Quiz 2 assignment for Design and Analisys Algorithm course.
+This project was created to fulfill Quiz 2 assignment for Design and Analysis Algorithm course.

 ## Overview
 The N-Queens problem is a problem of placing N queen pieces in a chessboard size N x N so that no queens overlap each other attack, i.e. no two queen pieces are lies in one row, one column, and one the same diagonal.
 In this project, we use depth-first search (DFS) algorithm to find solutions to the N-Queens problem.
+The algorithm starts by placing the fisrt queens anywhere arbitrarily and then place the next queen in any of the safe places.
+Then continue this process until the number of unplaced queens becomes zero (a solution is found) or no safe place is left.
+If no safe place is left, then we change the position of the previously placed queen.

 ## Technologies
 The technologies used to complete this project were: